 change something you have created after a game has ended, you

 may indicate those changes in the comments section for finished games.
 You

 The Game Master reviews all submissions for resonance with the core wave and the following criteria before moving any submission to the Inner Game.
-The Game Master should find a submission resonates with approximately 70% of this criteria list in order to be moved to the Inner Game.

 Information must be relevant and understandable to the general public.
 Taking